sofwerx/swx-devops/README.md

     `brew install gnupg@2.0`
     `brew link --force gnupg@2.0`

-- If you also install pinentry, you will get a nice pop-up dialog box for your gpg passphrase:
+- If you also install `pinentry`, you will get a nice pop-up dialog box for your gpg passphrase:

-    brew install pinentry
+    `brew install pinentry`

 #### Ubuntu 16.04